Knowledgeable Gulfport Wrongful Death Lawyers Ready To Serve You

 - Loss of earning capacity

 Once we learn more about your personal situation, we can advise you as to the specific losses you are entitled to recover.

 Q: What is Mississippi's statute of limitations for wrongful death claims?

 In most cases, Mississippi’s statute of limitations for wrongful death claims is three years.
 However, if your loved one’s death was the result of an intentional act (such as an assault), you may only have one year to file your claim for compensation.
 The Mississippi Tort Claims Act, which governs tort cases filed against governmental entities and their employees who are acting within the course and scope of their employment are subject to a one-year statute of limitations.
 In any case, you should speak with an attorney as soon as possible.

-Q: How much does it cost to hire a wrongful death attorney?
+Q: How much does it cost to hire a wrongful death law firm?

 At Smith & Holder, PLLC, we do not charge any out-of-pocket fees or expenses to our clients.
 We handle all wrongful death cases on a contingency-fee basis, which means you pay nothing unless we help you recover financial compensation.

-Contact Our Gulfport Wrongful Death Lawyers about Your Family’s Rights
+Contact Our Gulfport Wrongful Death Lawyer about Your Family’s Rights

 For more information about the steps involved in filing a wrongful death claim in Gulfport and the surrounding areas, and to find out how much you may be entitled to recover for your loved one’s untimely death, please contact us to schedule your free initial consultation.
-You can reach our Gulfport law offices by phone at (228) 206-7076, or send us your information online and we will be in touch as soon as possible.
+You can reach our Gulfport law offices by phone or send us your information online and our Gulfport wrongful death attorneys will be in touch as soon as possible.